Fix QuickBooks Error 6000 83 When Creating & Restoring Company File

 • Choose Desktop as the Save As a location(where you want to save), then choose Save.

-• After saving the file, go to the desktop and look for hosts file on the desktop and Copy host file.
+• After saving the file, go to the desktop look for the host file on the desktop, and Copy the host file.

 • Again go to path C:\Windows\System32\Drivers\Etc. Look for the host’s file and Rename it.
 Choose to continue.